rickballard/CoCivium/projects/godspawn/godspawn_Project_Plan_c1_20250727.md

 # Godspawn Project Plan

 ## 1. Purpose
-Define the goal and unique contribution of the **Godspawn** project within CoCivium.
+Define the goal and unique contribution of the **Godspawn** project within CoCivium™.

 ## 2. Scope
 Outline what is included and excluded in the initial phase of this project.